Massachusetts Bar Foundation Inc

 Founded in 1964, the Massachusetts Bar Foundation (MBF) is the Commonwealth's premier legal charity and the philanthropic partner of the Massachusetts Bar Association.
 The MBF represents the commitment of lawyers and judges in Massachusetts to improve the administration of justice, promote understanding of the law, and ensure equal access to the legal system for all residents, particularly those most vulnerable.

-As one of three charitable entities in Massachusetts charged with distributing Interest on Lawyers' Trust Account (IOLTA) funds—receiving 26 percent of total IOLTA interest—the MBF has been a steward of these funds since 1987.
-The Foundation celebrated its 60th anniversary in 2024 and in 2025 awarded a historic $6.7 million through its IOLTA Grants Program to 93 civil legal aid programs.
-With over $20 million in assets and annual revenue exceeding $10 million, the MBF addresses a critical need: civil legal aid programs in Massachusetts must turn away over 60% of eligible cases due to lack of resources.
+As one of three charitable entities in Massachusetts charged with distributing Interest on Lawyers' Trust Account (IOLTA) funds—receiving 26 per cent of total IOLTA interest—the MBF has been a steward of these funds since 1987.
+The Foundation recently awarded a historic $6.7 million through its IOLTA Grants Programme to 93 civil legal aid programmes, the highest amount in MBF history.
+With over $14 million in assets and annual revenue exceeding $8 million, the MBF addresses a critical need in Massachusetts civil legal aid.

 Funding Priorities

-- Funds nonprofit organizations providing civil legal services to low-income clients or improving administration of justice
+- Funds non-profit organisations providing civil legal services to low-income clients or improving administration of justice

-- Application deadline: March (for September-August grant cycle)
+- Application deadline: Typically in March (for September-August grant cycle)

 2. Special Grants Projects